edragoev1/pdfjet/README.md

 To compile and run specific Java example (from 01 to 50) use of of the following:

 ./run-java.sh 07

+Make sure GraalVM is installed in the correct directory:
 ./run-graalvm.sh 07
 ./run-graalvm-native-image.sh 07